 Sargeant Donovan-Smith is a part-time Research Associate and focuses much of her work on conducting quantitative analysis of the CUNY Language Immersion Program (CLIP).
 Prior to joining the team Sargeant worked as an 11th and 12th grade mathematics teacher in the Bronx and a lecturer in Mathematics at Cuttington University in Liberia.
 While in Liberia, she developed a non-remedial precalculus curriculum for college students with interrupted formal education.
 Sargeant has a Master's degree in Secondary Mathematics Education from Teachers College and a B.A. in Economics from Williams College.

-Aaron Horenstein joined the Research and Evaluation Unit in June 2012 as a Research Analyst, after receiving his master’s degree in Quantitative Methods in the Social Sciences from Columbia University.
+Aaron Horenstein joined the Office of Research, Evaluation, and Program Support in June 2012 as a Research Analyst, after receiving his master’s degree in Quantitative Methods in the Social Sciences from Columbia University.
 While in graduate school, Mr. Horenstein interned with the Social Science Research Council where he analyzed population data from U.S. government sources and assisted with calculating the American Human Development Index, a numerical measure representing the distribution of well-being in America.
 Before returning to school, Mr. Horenstein investigated a variety of economic and social trends while working for ORC International and the Corporate Executive Board.

 Norman Ornelas Jr.

-Norman Ornelas Jr. is a Data Assistant for the Research and Evaluation Unit and is a graduate student at NYU Wagner’s Graduate School of Public Service where he is pursuing his Masters in Urban Planning.
+Norman Ornelas Jr. is a Data Assistant for the Office of Research, Evaluation, and Program Support and is a graduate student at NYU Wagner’s Graduate School of Public Service where he is pursuing his Masters in Urban Planning.
 He has worked with staff in reviewing the Math and Science Partnership program by aggregating NYC DOE data and creating school profiles for each campus.
 He is currently working on a spatial analysis project for the CUNY Start program where he is examining the effects of travel distance to school on student outcomes.
 He holds a Bachelor of Arts degree in Geography with a minor in Sociology from California State University, Long Beach.

 Rimmel Pereira is a Data Specialist and focuses much of her work on the Math and Science Partnership (MSP) initiative, a partnership between CUNY and several NYC schools.
 Rimmel works closely with the MSP program staff and the research team to develop and manage databases and systems to help inform program management and evaluation.
 Rimmel joined CUNY in 2010, working at Queens College as an IT Assistant and Data Manager for the Office of Institutional Advancement, there she worked with large datasets and reporting tools to support fundraising and outreach efforts.
 Rimmel holds a Master's degree in Computer Science from New Jersey Institute of Technology with a concentration on database administration and systems.